7 Easily-Avoidable Mistakes Made by Beginner Winemakers

 Winemaking is a delicate task, and most winemakers know how vital it is to ensure that the equipment must be sparkling clean and sanitized before it touches the grape and wine.
 However, many make the mistake of thinking that cleaning and sanitizing are one and the same.

 Cleaning using a wine cleaning detergent helps eliminate any visible residue to prevent buildup.
-Meanwhile, sanitizing takes the cleaning further by treating the equipment and tools with a particular substance, such as sodium metabisulfite, to get rid of all bacteria.
+Meanwhile, sanitizing takes the cleaning further by treating the equipment and tools with a particular substance, such as Sodium Metabisulfite, to get rid of all bacteria.
 You should never skimp on sanitizing your tools and equipment using cleaning and sanitizing products made for the task.

 6. Pitching the yeast in too-hot water